EdgeSimulation/EdgeSimulation/README.md

 This repository provides the tools needed to create edge computing simulations in a defined urban area where 5G infrastructure is placed.
 For these purposes a combination of the 5G enabled OMNeT++ simulator together with an extended for edge computing CloudSim simulator is used.
-In addition there are several Jupyter notebooks that help connect these simulators together and manage the pre and post data processing.
+In addition there are several Jupyter Notebooks that help connect these simulators together and manage the pre and post data processing.

 The complete workflow with all the steps needed to create, run and post process a simulation is provided below.
 In the different folders of the repository there are separate README files that describe how to use the different parts of the simulation tools.